leylabmpi/StrainVis/StrainVis_app/manual.md

 #### Including metadata in the plots

-When a metadata file is uploaded, it is possible to incorporate it into most of the APSS-based plots.
-The user can interactively select a feature from the provided metadata features, by which the presented data will be grouped and colored.
+When a metadata file is uploaded, the metadata can be incorporated into the plots.
+The user can interactively select a feature, by which the presented data will be colored, grouped or filtered.

 ### Saving the plots

 The plots can be saved either as images or as text files, containing the underlying data of the plots.
-The user may enter the name of the file (including full path), or use the default name and path provided by StrainVis (under the 'StrainVis/Downloads/' directory).
+The user may enter the name of the file (including full path), or use the default name and path provided by StrainVis (by default the files are saved under the 'StrainVis/Downloads/' directory).

 1. **Save as image:** Each one of the plots can be saved as a high-resolution image in one of the following formats: png, pdf, svg, eps.

 2. **Save data table:** The data table that was used to create the plot can be saved as text in a delimited format.

-## Single Species Visualization
+## Single species analyses

+When providing both SynTracker and ANI results, it is possible to move between three available views:
+  - **SynTracker**: Presents the single-species analyses of the synteny scores.
+  - **ANI**: Presents the single-species analyses of the ANI results.
+  - **Combined**: Presents a combined APSS and ANI based analysis.

+### SynTracker results analyses

 The single species visualization is combined of two types of analyses: